Skip to main content

 • Your money stays invested.
 The investment returns you earn by keeping your money invested can help you enjoy a higher income in retirement.

-• Turns into tax-free income and earnings.
-Once you turn 60 your income payments from your super become tax-free.
-When you reach 65, your transition to retirement account will automatically convert into an account-based pension account) where all investment earnings are tax-free.
+• Tax-free income.
+Your income payments from your super are tax-free.
+When you reach 65, your transition to retirement account will automatically convert into an account-based pension account where all investment earnings are tax-free.

 2 Your contributions are taxed at a higher rate if you earn $250,000 or more.